 I went through with the surgery, but it turned out that I needed three more to be cancer-free ultimately, and those difficult times taught me to appreciate what I had in my life a little more than I did and also pushed me to learn more about my body.
 To this day, that has been the most eye-opening experience.

 When I had my first surgery, the doctors had inserted a catheter in me that they tried to remove during the fourth surgery.
 Unfortunately, there were complications, and I was admitted to the hospital while the doctors discussed what to do.
 While they were discussing, they gave me a few exercises I needed to do.
-But I had reached a stage where I was ready to give up, and that night, I had another dream where I had a conversation with my own bladder.
+But I had reached a stage where I was ready to give up, and that night, I had another dream where I had a conversation with my bladder.
 We agreed that tonight, we would rest, but tomorrow morning, we are waking up and getting this over with.
 And miraculously, the next day, I was able to pass the catheter and go home.

 My subsequent encounter with cancer was 14 years later.
 I was the CEO of a company, and I had stopped looking into the dreams I had and stopped taking care of my body.
 I was diagnosed with stage 4 lung cancer.
-Cancer had spread to both lungs, the lymph nodes, my brain and even surrounding my heart.
+The cancer had spread to both lungs, the lymph nodes, my brain and even surrounding my heart.
 The doctor had told me that he could not help me and said he would put me in palliative care.

 When I learned that I was diagnosed with cancer again, the first thing I remembered was my spiritual army.
 The idea of telling them individually exhausted me, so I sent them emails asking to meet.
 They all arrived, and I broke the news to them, and we cried, laughed, danced and talked.

-When the doctor said that he couldnt cure me, the only thing that kept me going was my newly born granddaughter.
+When the doctor said that he couldn't cure me, the only thing that kept me going was my newly born granddaughter.
 I loved my children dearly, but they were all adults who would live just fine without my presence.
 The only thing that gave me the will to fight was the need to see the growth of the next generation.

 So, I asked the doctor what my chances of survival were, and he said 1 per cent.
 I began thinking about how to get into that 1 per cent.
 The doctor put me on targeted therapy and gave me a drug just off the trial.
-He went against protocol and gave it to me before chemotherapy sessions, which helped cancer in my lungs.
+He went against protocol and gave it to me before chemotherapy sessions, which helped the cancer in my lungs.

-I knew I couldnt rely only on the treatments and started finding ways to motivate myself.
+I knew I couldn't rely only on the treatments and started finding ways to motivate myself.
 That is where my spiritual army came in.
 They did a lot of activities with me that helped me in a lot of ways.
 I was at a stage of treatment where I could be active and took a walk every day.

 At this point, I learned about energy medicines, and that is when I came across Reiki and Qigong.
 I continued with all the treatments and a month later, the tumour shrunk in half.
 Soon, the CT scans showed that the space in my lungs was clear.